 - It’s not uncommon for presenters to arrive digitally unprepared: Whether they’re forgetful or something important got misplaced at baggage claim, your event should always operate under the assumption they’ll need a helping hand.
 As far out and as often as possible, ask your presenters to send all files associated with their presentation to your specified AV contact.

-- Don’t rely on the venue’s internet service: Even the best equipment and audio visual event planning management can’t compensate for spotty Wi-Fi when internet is crucial.
-Encourage attendees with web-connected or live portions of their presentations to keep some screenshots or alternate content in case of connectivity issues.
+- Don’t rely on the venue’s internet service: Even the best presentation equipment and audio visual event planning management can’t compensate for spotty Wi-Fi when internet is crucial.
+Encourage every attendee with web-connected or live portions of their presentations to keep some screenshots or alternate content in case of connectivity issues.
 At the very least, these stopgaps will keep the audience focused on the presentation while the venue looks into the signal issue.

 - Wi-Fi and/or power may not be included in your contract: This tip is particularly important to new event hosts, who may be unfamiliar with venue rentals.
 Often, internet and power accessibility are a separate line-item on a contract, particularly where large, professional audio visual equipment for events is concerned.
 Make sure you discuss and verify your needs with both your AV provider and your venue well beforehand and get everything in writing!